 No, an unofficial transcript such as the kind you may be able to download yourself at the time of application is fine.
 If you are selected to proceed as a Fellow and to go through the City's hiring process, a final transcript or copy of a final transcript, showing that a BA or BS degree was conferred, will be required at that time.
 A sealed transcript sent directly to the City will not be necessary at the time of application.

 This is such a competitive program; is it even worth applying?

 Yes, it is worth it!
-This program is a unique opportunity to work in local government and gain hands-on experience while being part of a dynamic cohort of peers, supported through an 11+ month curriculum that includes a thorough introduction to San Francisco government and support to develop critical workplace skills.
+This program is a unique opportunity to work in local government and gain hands-on experience while being part of a dynamic cohort of peers, supported through Fellows Learning and Development sessions that include a thorough introduction to San Francisco government and support to develop critical workplace skills.

 Can I apply if I applied to the City Hall Fellows program in the past?

 Yes, you can apply to the San Francisco Fellows Program.
 While City Hall Fellows is similar in many ways, it is a separate and distinct program from San Francisco Fellows.

 One or both of the people who will be recommending me are not available until after the January 31, 2017 application deadline.
 Can the recommendations come in later if I submit everything else required in the application?

 No; both recommendations are an important part of the application.
 Applications without the recommendations submitted will be deemed incomplete.